Buie, Northwestern beat No. 4 Michigan State 79-65 - WHIZ News

 Pete Nance added 15 points, 12 rebounds and four assists in Northwestern’s biggest win since its first NCAA Tournament appearance in 2017.
 Freshman Ty Berry had 12 points in the Big Ten opener for each school, including three of the Wildcats’ 10 3-pointers.

+“I just thought every time they tried to make a push I thought our guys just made some great plays,” Collins said.

-Northwestern (4-1, 1-0 Big Ten) stopped a 12-game slide in the series with its first victory over Michigan State since Jan.
+Northwestern (4-1) stopped a 12-game slide in the series with its first victory over Michigan State since Jan.
 14, 2012.
 It also was the Wildcats’ first win over a top-five team in the AP poll since an 83-65 victory over Magic Johnson and then-No. 4 Michigan State on Jan.
 27, 1979.

+Coming off a frustrating 8-23 season that included just three wins in the Big Ten, it was a night to savor for Buie, Nance and the rest of the Wildcats who learned some tough lessons last year.

+“We’re trying to change the narrative on what everybody thinks about us, that we can’t finish, all this stuff,” Nance said.
+“We’re just a really tight-knit group and we just love playing together and being out there with each other.”

 Michigan State also had a scare when starting forward Joey Hauser left late in the first half with a left knee injury.
 But he returned early in the second half and finished with five points on 2-for-7 shooting.